“Falling in love is less of a process than falling out.” – Micheal French, Writer.

-On the other hand, there are occasions when you simply fall out of love with your husband or wife.
+- Broken marriage or lost love: The spark between you and your spouse is dying and there is no way to reignite the lost relationship.
 There might not be any overt reason or episode that triggered it.
-The attraction that brought you together might simply not be there.
-These cases require a bit of tact and skill to break the relationship.
+The attraction that brought you together might simply not be there or you two might have discovered diverging values or life-goals with no middle ground in sight.
+These cases require a bit of tact and skill to simply stop loving and break the relationship

 Related Reading: How To End A Relationship On Good Terms